MBEDOBE/alx-port/README.md

 ## Contact

-For any inquiries or feedback, please contact us at [email protected]
+For any inquiries or feedback, please contact us at any of the following:
 ## Author
 **D. Mbedobe KUNJI**

 - [Github](https://github.com/MBEDOBE/)